-- Use a sharp and clean blade or scissors to cut your chosen branch at a 45-degree angle.
+- Obtain a cutting from a mother plant.
+Use a sharp and clean blade or scissors to cut your chosen branch at a 45-degree angle.
 Ensure that there are about three to four nodes above the cut.

 - Immediately after cutting, place it in a cup of water.
 Leaving it exposed even for a few seconds can result in damage to the clone.

-You cut obtain several cuttings to improve the chances of a successful clone, in case some do not develop.
+That is the traditional method of cloning.
+You may want to plant several starts to improve the chances of a successful clone, in case some do not develop.